top of page

 For anyone entering the sheep industry, understanding how age affects the final product is crucial.
 The distinction between lamb and mutton relies entirely on the age of the animal at the time of slaughter.
 This distinction dictates the meat's flavor, texture, market demand, and overall financial value of the product.

-Lamb refers exclusively to the meat harvested from a young sheep that is less than 12 months of age.
+Lamb refers to the meat harvested from a young sheep that is less than 12 months of age.
 Consumers worldwide favor lamb for its exceptionally sweet, mild flavor and fine-grained, tender texture.
 Popular culinary cuts such as leg of lamb, lamb loin, and lamb chops contain minimal fat and are staples in high-end restaurant cuisine.
 In the United States, lamb is the overwhelmingly preferred form of sheep meat consumption.

-Mutton, conversely, is the meat derived from a sheep that is older than one year.
+Mutton is the meat derived from a sheep that is older than one year.
 Yearling mutton specifically describes meat from animals between one and two years of age.
 As a sheep grows older, its meat develops a progressively stronger, more intense, and distinctly gamey flavor.
 The muscle fibers become significantly tougher, and the meat develops a deep, dark red color accompanied by a thicker layer of dense fat.

-Because of its tough texture and potent flavor, most modern American consumers do not favor mutton for standard grilling or roasting.
+Most modern American consumers do not favor mutton for standard grilling or roasting.
 Instead, mutton is primarily utilized in slow-cooked stews, braises, and traditional ground meat dishes.
 Although it remains highly prevalent and sought after in Middle Eastern, North African, and European culinary traditions.

-How to Tell a Sheep's Age (by Its Teeth)
+How to Tell a Sheep's Age

 If you've had these animals from birth, you will know their history, but if you don't have these records accessible, you can look at their teeth and roughly know their age.